• Home

 Despite having shortlisted the designers I was interested in, finding the right ones wasn’t easy.
 It’s not as simple as picking a few clothes – you have to satisfy large minimum orders, so a designer needs to be offering enough pieces that work for your brand.
 The other major problem at first was getting designers to be interested in associating themselves with fashion for mature women.
 Unfortunately, there is still so much ageism in the industry, and I refused to work with any brand that supported this.
 So I had to be very selective.
 But eventually, I found the right designers, and I’m delighted to say I’ve found even more as time has gone on.

 The other major obstacle has been my budget.
-I funded the business through doing some legal-related contract work and through insurance money after my suitcase with all my belongings in it got stolen off a train!
+I funded the business by doing some legal-related contract work and through insurance money after my suitcase with all my belongings in it got stolen off a train!
 So that wasn’t very much when there have been a lot of costs involved – from buying stock to developing and maintaining a secure website to marketing.
 So I’ve had to be pretty creative with making things work!

 What kind of support (mentors, or financial) did you have to take your business to the next level?